ggeerraarrdd/eevveerryyddaayy/README.md

 ### Usage

+1. Open the project folder on VS Code, if not already.

-1. Open `eevveerryyddaayy.ipynb` in the root directory.
+2. Open `eevveerryyddaayy.ipynb` in the root directory.

-2. Execute the cell containing the python code or `Run All` to display the form interface.
+3. Execute the cell containing the python code or `Run All` to display the form interface.

     **NOTE:** The project is initialized when this is done for the first time.

-3. Fill in the fields and click the submit button.
+4. Fill in the fields and click the submit button.

     Congratualtions! 🎉 You're a day closer to achieving your goal! 🎯